Definition of Heat

 Relationship Between Heat and Work

-This means that the total energy within a system is affected by the sum of two possible transfers: heat and work.
+This means that the total energy within a system is affected by the sum of two possible energy transfers: heat and work.